User Commands lftp(1)

 cache [subcommand]

 The cache command controls local memory cache.
-The follow-
+The following subcommands are recognized:

 stat print cache status (default)